 Option Description :tmpdir Uploaded images will be temporally stored in this folder before being copied to OpenNebula :one_xmlrpc OpenNebula daemon host and port :host IP address on which the server will listen on.
 0.0.0.0 for everyone.
 127.0.0.1 by default. :port Port on which the server will listen.
 9869 by default. :sessions Method of keeping user sessions.
 It can be memory or memcache.
 For server that spawn more than one process (like Passenger or Unicorn) memcache should be used :mem- Host where memcached server resides cache_host :mem- Port of memcached server cache_port :mem- memcache namespace where to store sessions.
-Useful when memcached server is used by cache_namespacemore services :debug_level Log debug level: 0 = ERROR, 1 = WARNING, 2 = INFO, 3 = DEBUG :auth Authentication driver for incoming requests.
+Useful when memcached server is used by cache_namespa cemore services :debug_level Log debug level: 0 = ERROR, 1 = WARNING, 2 = INFO, 3 = DEBUG :auth Authentication driver for incoming requests.
 Possible values are sunstone, opennebula and x509.
 Check authentication methods for more info :core_auth Authentication driver to communicate with OpenNebula core.
 Possible values are x509 or cipher.
 Check cloud_auth for more information :lang Default language for the Sunstone interface.
 This is the default language that will be used if user has not defined a variable LANG with a different valid value its user template :vnc_proxy_por t Base port for the VNC proxy.
 The proxy will run on this port as long as Sunstone server does.
-29876 by default. :vnc_proxy_sup ponte_swsso, only.
+29876 by default. :vnc_proxy_sup ponteswsso, only.
 If enabled, the proxy will be set up with a certificate and a key to use secure websockets.
-If set to only the proxy will only accept encrypted connections, otherwise it will accept both encrypted or unencrypted ones. :vnc_proxy_cer Full path to certificate file for wss connections. :vnc_proxy_key Full path to key file.
-Not necessary if key is included in certificate. :vnc_proxy_ipv6 Enable ipv6 for novnc. (true or false) :table_order Default table order, resources get ordered by ID in asc or desc order. :market- Username credential to connect to the Marketplace. place_username :market- Password to connect to the Marketplace. place_password :market- Endpoint to connect to the Marketplace.
-If commented, a 503 service unavailable error place_url will be returned to clients. :one- Endpoint to connect to the OneFlow server. flow_server :routes List of files containing custom routes to be loaded.
-Check server plugins for more info. :in- Default instace types for Cloud View Instance Types for Cloud View stance_types
+If set to only the proxy will only accept encrypted connections, otherwise it will accept both encrypted or unencrypted ones.
+Full path to certificate file for wss connections.
+Full path to key file.
+Not necessary if key is included in certificate.
+6 Enable ipv6 for novnc. (true or false) :table_order Default table order, resources get ordered by ID in asc or desc order. :market- Username credential to connect to the Marketplace. place_username December 1 to a compact to the Manhatalana :market- Password to connect to the Marketplace. place_password :market- Endpoint to connect to the Marketplace.
+If commented a 502 conviction unique itable arror place_url Endpoint to connect to the Marketplace.
+If commented, a 503 service unavailable error will be returned to clients. :one- Endpoint to connect to the OneFlow server. flow_server Enapoint to connect to the Oner Iow server. :routes List of files containing custom routes to be loaded.
+Check server plugins for more info. .104103 List of the containing custom routes to be routed.
+Check server piuguis for more mio.